Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 short on time? here’s the tl;Dr:

 Halong Bay is definitely worth it… if you’re on the right cruise.
-I’m convinced that this is the hands-down best cruise in Halong Bay.
+I’m convinced that this is hands-down the best cruise in Halong Bay.

 It’s 2 days/1 night, takes you away from the crowds into neighboring Bai Tu Long Bay, has excellent food, fun activities, beach time, a beautiful wooden boat, and a fantastic tour guide.

-The Scenery is Truly Breathtaking
+1. The Scenery is Truly Breathtaking

 2 tall sheer grey and yellow rock islands sitting in the middle of Halong bay with multiple rock islands in the background.